-A Steering Team provided oversight for the initial formation of Engineering IT.
-A permanent governance structure for Engineering IT Shared Services was established in 2012 and was modeled after the campus-level IT Governance structure and charged by then Dean Ilesanmi Adesida.
+A Steering Team provided oversight for the initial formation of Engineering IT during AY2010-11.
+A permanent governance structure for Engineering IT Shared Services was established in 2012, modeled after the campus-level IT Governance structure and charged by then Dean Ilesanmi Adesida.

-The main IT Governance Committee has a chair appointed by the Dean.
-Each of the units represented in the Engineering IT funding model (a total of 18 for Fiscal Year 2014) has one representative on this committee, to be appointed by the unit head.
-The duties and responsibilities of the IT Governance Committee include:
+The main IT Governance Committee had a chair appointed by the Dean.
+Each of the units represented in the Engineering IT funding model had one representative on this committee, appointed by the unit head.
+The duties and responsibilities of this IT Governance Committee included:

 - Establish strategic priorities.
 Ensure that the strategic direction of Engineering IT aligns with the overall strategy and teaching, research, and administrative needs of all Engineering units.